 Are you looking to make a cozy quilt that has all your favorite fabrics?
 Why not try your hand at a rag quilt?
 Making a rag quilt is a fun quilting technique that you might not be aware of.
 Rag quilts are quilts that have exposed seams that fray when washed.
 It makes a very comfy quilt that's easy to make but impressive to look at.

 These quilts make great gifts for new babies, weddings, or as gifts for the holidays.
 You can completely customize them by choosing different fabric designs and colors.
 I worked with print fabrics here but rag quilts can also look very nice with solid colors.

 This rag quilt sews up to be 46" x 60", making a generous throw-size quilt.
 You can change the number and size of squares in the quilt to make it larger or smaller.
 Here's a rag quilt size chart that makes it easy.
-It will tell you how many 5", 6", or 10" squares you need to make a throw, Twin, Full, Queen, and King sized quilt.
+It will tell you how many 5", 6", or 10" squares you need to make a baby, throw, Twin, Full, Queen, and King sized quilt.
 It also tells you how many four, size, and ten inch squares can be cut from one yard of fabric.

 When it comes to fabrics to include in your rag quilt, you have a lot of options.
 You do want to make sure that at least two of your three layers are from fabric that frays easily.
 Fraying fabric is a good thing for this project and you'll want a lot of it.

 For the top layer, we like to use either cotton or flannel.
 Flannel does fray more than cotton, so your choice will depend on how much fraying you're going for.
 We used quilting cotton for the top layer in this pattern, just because I liked the pattern on the fabric.